American Psycho (musical): Chicago (2023)

 The Chicago premiere production opened at the Chopin Theatre on September 29, 2023, and played until December 10, after completely selling out the run of nine previews and 45 regular performances.
 This production was directed by Derek Van Barham and starred Kyle Patrick as Patrick Bateman.
 The production received four Joseph Jefferson awards, including Best Musical, Best Director, and Best Principal Performer.

-Washington D.C.
+Washington, D.C.
 (2024)

 The Washington, D.C. area premiere production opened at Monumental Theatre Company on June 28, 2024, and ran through July 28.
 This production was directed by Michael Windsor, with Music Direction by Marika Countouris and starred Kyle Dalsimer as Patrick Bateman.
 Once again, the production was re-imagined, this time with an immersive experience in a black box theater, where the theatre is transformed to feel like a New York City club in the 1980s, with seating on three of four sides and an open bar throughout the performance.
 The production received two Helen Hayes Awards, including Best Ensemble and Best Lead Performance for Dalsimer.

 Japan (2025)

-A Japanese adaption opened at New National Theatre, Tokyo in March 30, 2025, and is scheduled to run through April 30, in multiple cities in Japan.
+A Japanese adaption opened at New National Theatre, Tokyo on March 30, 2025, and is scheduled to run through April 30, in multiple cities in Japan.